aurumz-rgb/Critiplot-Package/README.md

 ## 🔹 How NOS Scores Are Converted to Risk-of-Bias (RoB)

-NOSPlot converts domain-specific NOS star ratings into **Low, Moderate, or High risk-of-bias** using the following rules:
+NOS-Plot converts domain-specific NOS star ratings into **Low, Moderate, or High risk-of-bias** using the following rules:

 * **Selection domain (max 4 stars)**
   * 3–4 stars → Low RoB